 What Is Needed To Qualify For Proposition 58?

 Qualifications for California Proposition 58 is set by the California Board of Equalization and administered by the County Tax Assessors office where the property is located.
-Not every Assessors Office works the same, but generally speaking, here are the items that required to receive an exclusion for property tax reassessment.
+We recommend you contact a qualified Trust & Estate Attorney familiar with California Proposition 58 for any legal advice or assistance.
+Not every Assessors Office works the same, but generally speaking here are some of the items that may be required to receive an exclusion for property tax reassessment.

 - The principal place of residence must be eligible for a Homeowners’ Exemption or Disabled Veterans’ Exemption before the transfer.
 This residence need not be the new principal residence of the person that acquired the property.